djozsef/openpgp-docs/Setting up EIDAuthenticate with OpenPGP card.md

 Setting up EIDAuthenticate with OpenPGP card
 ============================================

-This document will guide you trough the process of initializing a blank OpenPGP card and setting it up to be used for smart card based Windows logon with My Smart Logo EIDAuthenticate.
+This document will guide you trough the process of initializing a blank OpenPGP card and setting it up to be used for smart card based Windows logon with MySmartLogon's EIDAuthenticate.

 **[Jump to TL;DR](#tldr)**